 Close your eyes*.
 Picture the scene: you are in a forest.
 It is very still, and very quiet.
-It’s late-afternoon, and brilliant shafts of sunlight stream from the canopy above, illuminating crunchy leaves, lying thick on the forest floor.
+It’s late-afternoon, and brilliant shafts of sunlight stream from the canopy above, illuminating crunchy leaves lying thick on the ground.
 An owl swoops down and settles on a branch, ruffling its feathers contentedly.
 Higher in the same tree, a grey squirrel is napping, cuddled up with a chipmunk, while nearby, two baby birds in a nest squabble over the last berry.
-A field mouse climbs sits atop a flower and washes its fur.
+A field mouse sits atop a flower and washes its fur.
 A rabbit emerges from its warren, ready for dinner.
-Then the happy forest critters scurry down to the forest floor together as, lo: a majestic deer approaches.
+Then the happy critters scurry down to the forest floor together as, lo: a majestic deer approaches.

 Open your eyes, and breathe deeply.
 Quite nice, right?